nightcycle/midas/docs/Integration/PlayFab.md

 - VERSION: An encoded JSON table provided within the DATA JSON table.
 - VERSION_TEXT: A readable version string provided at key "Version" in the API post request.
 - EVENT_ID: A 32 character string that is unique for each event.
+- EVENT: The name of the event fired.

 So long as whatever your method in results in a CSV file that fits the above conditions, you do not need to use PlayFab to use this Framework.
 If there is enough demand for a separate workflow that does this for you (for example, with GameAnalytics), I am not against adding it, I'm just unmotivated at this time.